 The Vice-Chancellor has envisioned and implemented a transparent, accountable and responsible system, the RGPV Service Portal.
 Vice Chancellor has taken keen initiative to provide all the RGPV services to all its stake holders i.e. student community, institutions etc., through University portal approximately 3 Lakh enrolled students of the University have been provided with a unique identification.
-The Vice- Chancellor looks after the protection of rights and supervises the welfare activities of the students of various departments of the university and each college or institution of the university and each affiliated college.
-Vice Chancellor promotes and co-ordinates the different students activities for better corporate life.
+The Vice- Chancellor looks after the protection of rights and supervises the welfare activities of the students of various departments of the university and each college.
+Vice Chancellor promotes and coordinates the different students activities for better corporate life.
 Vice Chancellor tries to nurture student's mental, physical, cultural growth with various activities to improve their overall personality development and to make them civilized Indian citizens to compete in the globalized world.